chanioxaris/Job-Management-System/README.md

 ### Custom signal handler

 A custom signal handler implemented using [sigaction](https://en.wikipedia.org/wiki/Sigaction), to catch and manage the [SIGTERM signal](https://en.wikipedia.org/wiki/Signal_(IPC)).
 It is highly recommended to use a custom signal handler, so there are no [zombie processes](https://en.wikipedia.org/wiki/Zombie_process) remaining after the shutdown of the application.
 If a pool receives a [SIGTERM signal](https://en.wikipedia.org/wiki/Signal_(IPC)), then redirects it to any active or suspended processes, waits for all of them to exit and then terminates his operation.
-All other signal are been ignored and the default operation takes place.
+All other signals are ignored and the default operation takes place.